frederic-perez/AmE-dictionary/data/idioms.md

 __eureka moment__ A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind.
 __ever since__ :dart::two::hammer: _I’ve been a fan ever since._
 __every cloud has a silver lining__ :seven: Used to say that there is something good even in a situation that seems very sad or difficult.
+__every man for himself__ :dart:
-__every other week__ :two: When something happens “every other week,” this means that it happens about once every two weeks. _We don’t win bigger events every other week._
+__every other__ :three: Every second one in a series, as in _I’m supposed to take this pill every other day._ When something happens “every other week,” this means that it happens about once every two weeks. _We don’t win bigger events every other week._ _A new cartoon will be published every other Sunday._
 __every rose has its thorn__ Nobody is perfect and every person is riddled with flaws.
 Even a flower as beautiful as the rose has certain flaws but that does not take away its beauty.
 __every single one__ Every individual person or item within a group, without exception.
 __every so often__ _adv_ :three: Sometimes; occasionally. _Every so often she visits her father._